7 Signs of Chronic Burnout You Shouldn’t Ignore

 • Reconnecting with activities that bring joy and meaning

-Most importantly, recovery starts by recognizing that burnout is asignal that something needs care, attention, and support.
+Most importantly, recovery starts by recognizing that burnout is a signal that something in you needs care, attention, and support.

-If you've been feeling exhausted, disconnected, anxious, overwhelmed, or like you've lost yourself, it’s time to work through burnout so you can feel more regulated and like yourself again.
+If you've been feeling exhausted, disconnected, overwhelmed, or like you've lost yourself, it’s time to work through burnout so you can build a relationship with who you are, your needs and self compassion.

 That means listening to your body when its trying to tell you to slow down, recover, put screens away and be a little nicer to yourself.